Linear Credit Risk Models: The linear hypercube model

 for some continuous function $f(y,x)$ on $E$.
-We now show how to approximate $\Phi(f;t,t_M)$ in analytical form by means of a polynomial approximation of $f(y,x)$.
-The methodology presented hereinafter applies to any linear credit risk model which has a compact the state space $E$ and for which the $\Fcal_t$-conditional moments of $(Y_{t_M},X_{t_M})$ are computable.
+We now show how to approximate $\Phi(f;t,t_M)$ in closed form form by means of a polynomial approximation of $f(y,x)$.
+The methodology presented hereinafter applies to any linear credit risk model which has a compact state space $E$ and for which the $\Fcal_t$-conditional moments of $(Y_{t_M},X_{t_M})$ are computable.

-To this end, we first recall how the factors moments can be efficiently computed as described in \cite{filipovic2016polynomial}.
+To this end, we first recall how the $\Fcal_t$-conditional moments of $(Y_{t_M},X_{t_M})$ for $t\le t_M$ can be obtained in closed form as described in \cite{filipovic2016polynomial}.
 Denote by $\text{Pol}_n(E)$ the set of polynomials $p(y,x)$ on $E$ of degree $n$ or less.
-It is readily seen that the generator of $(Y_t,X_t)$,
+It is readily seen that the generator of $(Y,X)$,

 is polynomial in the sense that

 Let $N_n=\binom{n+1+m}{n}$ denote the dimension of $\text{Pol}_n(E)$ and fix a polynomial basis $\{h_1,\dots,h_{N_n}\}$ of $\text{Pol}_n(E)$.
 We define the function of $(y,x)$